WHAT IS A POEM?

 Descriptive poetry usually employs lots of rich imagery to describe the world around the poet.
 While it most often has a single poetic voice and strong emotional content, descriptive poetry differs from lyric poetry in that its focus is more on the externalities of the world rather than the poet’s interior life.

 We have mentioned that poetry often hangs on the conventions of specific underlying structures.
-Let’s now look at some of the more common subtypes and their defining characteristics.
+Now, look at some of the more common subtypes and their defining characteristics.

 SUBTYPES OF POETRY